-Most people have heard the expression “Love Language” when referring to relationships and are familiar with the book Gary Chapman authored on this topic.
-A question that remains for most people however is “How does knowing my or my partners love language impact my relationship?”
-Love Languages are certainly an important aspect of our communication.
+Most people have heard the expression “Love Language. when referring to relationships.
+This term stems from the book Gary Chapman authored on this topic.
+A question that remains for most people however, is “How does knowing my or my partners love language impact my relationship?”
+Love Languages are an important aspect of our communication.
 Knowing your partner’s language of love and can lead to understanding or misinterpreting one their needs.
 Dr. Gottman, renowned relationship expert, has identified skills that lead to relationship success.
 Yet most important, is understanding how the love languages impact these skills.

 First, let’s define the five love languages: Acts of Service, Quality Time, Words of Affirmation, Gift Giving, and Physical Touch.
-The love languages certainly influence our communication with one another, especially in our intimate relationships, however, communication is not the crux by which good relationships evolve.
-Communication is certainly imperative to a relationship, in fact we find that many couples who seek counseling often identify this as their core issue.
-Through Dr. Gottman’s research on relationships and through my own experience working with couples, what we find beneath the issues of communication is much more relevant to identifying the actual issue.
+The love languages influence our communication with one another.
+But, communication is not the crux by which good relationships evolve.
+Communication is imperative to a relationship.
+In fact, many couples who seek counseling often identify communication as their core issue.
+Through Dr. Gottman’s research, what is beneath the issues of communication is much more relevant to identifying the actual issue.
 This is where we begin the work with a couple.

 Let me explain.
-If my main love language is Acts of Service and my partner’s is Physical Touch – I may not naturally engage in affection with my partner as this is not how I speak “love.”
-My partner will not necessarily interpret the Acts of Service I do engage in, as an act of love.
-Vice versa, I will inevitably misinterpret his physical affection as perhaps a selfish act as opposed to an act of love because I would more likely recognize the language I understand– Acts of Service.
+If my love language is Acts of Service and my partner’s is Physical Touch – I may not naturally engage in affection with my partner as this is not how I speak “love.”
+Furthermore, my partner may not even identify or interpret my Acts of Service as an act of love.
+Vice versa, I may misinterpret his physical affection as a selfish act as opposed to an act of love.
+This is because I would more likely recognize the language I understand– Acts of Service.
 Misinterpretation of Love Languages is only part of the issue.
 If you cannot identify the way in which your partner may be expressing love, you are most likely missing bids for connection.
 Dr. Gottman identified bids for connection as any way in which your partner seeks connection.
 So, this results in a failure to turn towards our partners bids.
 Couples who have successful relationships turn toward their partners bids 87% of the time.

-As Valentine’s Day approaches, we often do for our partner what we would enjoy or find great joy in.
-We can easily forget what it is that our significant other interprets as an act of love.
-For example, the husband who buys his wife an expensive bracelet thinks this surely is something she will feel loved by, as he saw his father do the same for his mother growing up and can remember the sheer excitement on his mother’s face when she received the expensive gift.
-Yet, he notices his wife’s disappointment as she tries to put on a smile and give thanks, but it’s apparent to him something is wrong.
-He feels disappointed by her reaction, especially after going to 4 different stores to find the perfect bracelet that reminded him of them as a couple.
+As holidays approach, you often do your partner what you enjoy or might like or think your partner would find joy in.
+We can forget what it is that our significant other interprets as an act of love.
+For example, the husband who buys his wife an expensive bracelet thinks this is something she will feel loved by.
+He saw his father do the same for his mother growing up and can remember the sheer excitement on his mother’s face when she received the expensive gift.
+Yet, he notices his wife’s disappointment through her awkward smile as she unwraps the present.
+It’s clear to him something is wrong.
+He feels disappointed by her reaction.
+After all, he went to 4 different stores to the perfect bracelet that reminded him of them as a couple.
 An argument ensues.
 She interprets his gift as a last minute idea with no though put into it.
-He feels unappreciated for his efforts and she feels unknown, especially since in her “language” what may have been more important to her was receiving a love letter.
+He feels unappreciated for his efforts and she feels unknown.
+With her love language being words of affirmation, receiving a framed love letter would have been special to her.

-Love Languages are certainly important.
-However, when it comes to communication, what is more important is the process not the content.
-The process involves the husband shopping at 4 different stores, which he despises, but does it willingly, because he is doing it for her) and not the content (the bracelet) involved.
-To understand the process, we must understand one another.
-To understand one another we need to share with our partner the intricacies of our world.
-To successfully turn toward our partners, which according to Dr. Gottman was found to be of utmost importance in relationships that succeed, we must know our partners in ways no one else does.
+Love Languages are important.
+Yet, when it comes to communication, what is more important is the process not the content.
+The process involves the husband shopping at 4 different stores, which he despises, but doing it for her.
+The bracelet represents the content.
+To understand the process, you must understand one another.
+Understanding one another involves the need to share with your partner the intricacies of your world.
+Turning toward our partner involves knowing our partners in ways no one else does.
 Missing your partners bids is more often out of one’s mindlessness not out of malice.

-Download our Bids of Connection Guide to learn more about how to turn toward your partner and identify bids so they won’t be missed.
-For more information watch our video on How to Say “Yes” while saying “No.”
+To learn more, download our Bids of Connection Guide to learn more about how to turn toward your partner and identify bids so they won’t be missed.
+Watch our YouTube video on how Love Languages help to build Love Maps.